 How to Download

 Geary is available for Linux only.
 For Ubuntu-based systems, search ‘geary’ in software and click install.
-You can also install via command line using below commands in Ubuntu based systems.
+You can also install via command line using the below commands in Ubuntu-based systems.

 sudo apt install geary